Samurai: Religion

-The philosophies of Confucianism, Buddhism and Zen, and to a lesser extent Shinto, influenced the samurai culture.
-Zen meditation became an important teaching because it offered a process to calm one's mind.
-The Buddhist concept of reincarnation and rebirth led samurai to abandon torture and needless killing, while some samurai even gave up violence altogether and became Buddhist monks after coming to believe that their killings were fruitless.
+The philosophies of Confucianism, Buddhism (popularly Zen Buddhism), and to a lesser extent Shinto, influenced samurai culture.
+Zen meditation became an important teaching to some samurai as it offered a process to calm one's mind.
+The Buddhist concept of reincarnation and rebirth often led samurai to abandon torture and needless killing, while some samurai even gave up violence altogether and became Buddhist monks after coming to believe that their killings were fruitless.
 Some were killed as they came to terms with these conclusions in the battlefield.
 The most defining role that Confucianism played in samurai philosophy was to stress the importance of the lord-retainer relationship—the loyalty that a samurai was required to show his lord.

 Literature on the subject of bushido such as Hagakure ("Hidden in Leaves") by Yamamoto Tsunetomo and Gorin no Sho ("Book of the Five Rings") by Miyamoto Musashi, both written in the Edo period, contributed to the development of bushidō and Zen philosophy.

 According to Robert Sharf, "The notion that Zen is somehow related to Japanese culture in general, and bushidō in particular, is familiar to Western students of Zen through the writings of D. T. Suzuki, no doubt the single most important figure in the spread of Zen in the West."

+However, despite the popular Western conception that Zen was important to all samurai, even at the height of Zen's prominence it remained merely one of many various Buddhist schools followed by the warrior caste.
+As Japanologist Martin Collcutt writes in Five Mountains: The Rinzai Zen Monastic Institution in Medieval Japan,Even at the height of its influence in the last fourteenth century, Zen–including the more widely diffused Sōtō Zen–probably had still not replaced devotion to Kannon, Jizō [Bodhisattva], the Lotus Sutra [e.g. Nichiren Buddhism], or the Pure Land of Amida in the hearts of most ordinary, and many high-ranking, Japanese samurai...
+Zen in the Kamakura and Muromachi periods can be called “the religion of the samurai” only in the sense that most patrons of Zen were samurai, not in the sense that it was practiced assiduously or exclusive by all, or even perhaps the majority, of those who would be described as warriors.